 We are a family owned and operated cattle ranch in the beautiful sandhills of the Nebraska panhandle.
 We have had numerous foreign visitors before and enjoy getting to know people from different parts of the world.
 We really enjoy showing people this old western way of life and foreign workers seem especially eager to learn.
-"We" are my husband, myself and our son who is 10 years old.
+"We" are my husband, myself and our son who is 12 years old.
 We are a cow/calf operation and do all our cattle work horseback.
 We raise about 1000 mama cows on approximately 12,000 acres.
 We are a ways from town so need someone who would like to learn the trade and not focused on getting to town to socialize.
 Any sex, color, religion, orientation is welcome, as long as you are willing to listen, remember and work hard.
 We have numerous animals to care for but most of the work is cattle related.
 For safety reasons, we need to have workawayers that have extensive riding experience.
 We do NOT have any horses for beginning riders.
 We also require that due to the nature of the work, you be fit and strong.
 The basic act of opening some of our gates requires strength and thought.
 Every season has different work for us.
-Summers require more yard and fencing work, while fall and spring require more horseback and cattle work.
+Summers require more yard work, planting trees and haying, while fall and spring require more horseback and cattle work.
 In the winter there is some riding but more work is done with a truck.

 Help in the house